-- 15. Promote an inviting and safe walking environment through pedestrian-oriented storefronts, housing, abundant green space including trees, gathering places, welcoming building entrances or front stoops, and other measures. - 16.
-Integrate pedestrian and bicycle access to transit in the design of public and private developments so that the form and connectivity of the built environment support non-motorized travel choices. - 17.
-Encourage the use of high quality and durable building materials that evoke a sense of permanence. - 18.
-Encourage a lively public realm by integrating publicly accessible plazas, open spaces and other gathering places with public and private development. - 19.
-Encourage design that reinforces the station area's role as a significant downtown gateway from public viewpoints along northbound I-405 and Wilburton hill. - 20.
+- 17. Promote an inviting and safe walking environment through pedestrian-oriented storefronts, housing, abundant green space including trees, gathering places, welcoming building entrances or front stoops, and other measures. - 18.
+Integrate pedestrian and bicycle access to transit in the design of public and private developments so that the form and connectivity of the built environment support nonmotorized travel choices. - 19.
+Provide for the use of high quality and durable building materials that evoke a sense of permanence. - 20.
+Ensure a lively public realm by integrating publicly accessible plazas, open spaces and other gathering places with public and private development. - 21.
+Achieve district design that reinforces the station area's role as a significant downtown gateway from public viewpoints along northbound I-405 and Wilburton hill. - 22.
 Allow for greatest building heights closest to Downtown and along I-405.
-Building heights should transition down toward 112th Avenue SE and the adjacent low-density residential neighborhood. - 20.21.
-Consider building placement and use of building materials to help reduce noise from I-405. - 22.
-Provide abundant landscaping and amenities along 112th Avenue SE to enhance its pedestrian character. - 21.23.
-Support a future corridor design for Main Street that emphasizes safety and aspects of the character of the Old Bellevue district, along with wide sidewalks, planting strips, shade trees and lighting. - 22.24.
-Preserve sunlight and air circulation through thoughtful siting and spacing of towers. - 23.25.
-Include landscaping treatment, building modulation, and other architectural measures in high-rise development to create interest, texture and a sense of human scale.
+Building heights should transition down toward 112th Avenue SE and the adjacent low-density residential neighborhood. - 23.
+Consider building placement and use of building materials to help reduce noise from I-405. - 24.
+Provide abundant landscaping and amenities along 112th Avenue SE to enhance its pedestrian character. - 25.
+Support a future corridor design for Main Street that emphasizes safety and aspects of the character of the Old Bellevue district, along with wide sidewalks, planter strips, shade trees and lighting. - 26.
+Preserve sunlight and air circulation through thoughtful siting and spacing of towers. - 27.
+Include landscaping treatment, building modulation, and other architectural measures in highrise development to create interest, texture and a sense of human scale.